Responding to the Findings and Recommendations of the Royal Commission

 Implementation Advisory Group

-The Australian Catholic Bishops Conference and Catholic Religious Australia have established a new advisory group that will play a crucial role in influencing and monitoring the Catholic Church’s ongoing response to the child sexual abuse scandal.
+The Australian Catholic Bishops Conference and Catholic Religious Australia established an advisory group that plays a crucial role in influencing and monitoring the Catholic Church’s ongoing response to the child sexual abuse scandal.

-The new Implementation Advisory Group will monitor the response to the findings and recommendations of the Royal Commission into Institutional Response to Child Sexual Abuse and the recommendations of the Truth, Justice and Healing Council, which led the Church’s engagement with the Royal Commission.
+The Implementation Advisory Group monitors the response to the findings and recommendations of the Royal Commission into Institutional Response to Child Sexual Abuse and the recommendations of the Truth, Justice and Healing Council, which led the Church’s engagement with the Royal Commission.

-The program of work the Implementation Advisory Group has identified includes:
+The program of work the Implementation Advisory Group has includes:

 - Relationship with and spiritual support of survivors;

 - Child-focused standards;